18 Ways to Get Paid To Answer Questions

 5. Experts 123

-Experts 123 is a site that will let you post articles about certain subjects.
+Experts 123 is a site that will let you post articles about specific subjects.
 If you have expertise in the subjects they post about, you can become a contributor.

 Note that you can base your posted articles on questions members are asking.
 Conversely, you can post random articles you think people might find helpful.